One form of Fentanyl therapy is the use of skin patches.

 Since today’s immunological tests can’t provide the right information, it is necessary to look into chromatographic methods that allow the detection of Fentanyl and Norfentanyl down to 0.1 ng/ml in urine.

 Since the LOQ and LOD needed are very low (0.1 ng/ml) it is necessary to concentrate and clean up the samples by Solid Phase Extraction (SPE).
 This allows a concentration factor of up to 30 times, depending on the amount of sample used for extraction.

 Afterward, the sample is introduced to an uHPLC system, and separation is performed on an analytical HPLC column.
 For the detection of the analytes, a high-resolution LC Orbitrap system is used to detect the exact mass and to gain sensitivity.

-With the introduction of the market, there is new material available that allows high loadability, high ionexchange capacity and extremely clear extracts.
+With the introduction of SOLA 30 mg to the market, there is new material available that allows high loadability, high ionexchange capacity and extremely clear extracts.
 SOLA is an organic polymer, such as Divinyl-Benzyl-Styrene (DVB), functioned with a ligand and combined with PTFE to remove frits.
 Its macro-porous design eliminates issues observed with traditional loose-packed SPE formats by combining the support material and active media components into a solid uniform sorbent bed.

 The advantage of a polymer is the low pH in which it can be used.
 For the determination of Fentanyl and Norfentanyl, different SPE cleanup steps were tested.